jopaik/network_demos/netbox/README.md

 Launch the Network-Netbox-Setup Job Template to configure a device and settings on Netbox.

 #### jinja2 template:
 One of the configs we are pushing into Netbox is a jinja2 template.
 Optionally you can create jinja2 templates in Netbox directly.
-In this demo we are using the netbox collection to make configure Netbox from Ansible.
-In either case, jinja2 templates would have many variables that map to Netbox device configurations in the database.
+In this demo we are using the netbox collection to configure Netbox from Ansible.
+In either case, jinja2 templates will have many variables that map to the Netbox device configurations in the database.
 For this demo, we are simply looking for the Netbox device-name to define the hostname for rtr1.
 These templates are used in Netbox to render configs on devices.
 When using Ansible to deploy/render device changes, it's important to first check for configuration drift between the running device and the Netbox config/template.

 jinja2 snipit:
 ~~~